 Or build a workout of different exercises that can reach a duration of up to 45 minutes.

-As a beginner, HIIT workouts are great for flexibility.
+As a beginner, HIIT sessions are great for flexibility.
 Begin with a 15-minute workout and build up strength and stamina.
 Each week add an extra exercise or cycle for a longer workout whilst also increasing the intensity of each move.

 Who is HIIT for?